-- Heat the oil in a large pan and cook the onions over a low to medium heat until translucent.
+- Heat the oil in a large pan and cook the remaining chopped onion over a low to medium heat until translucent.

 - Stir in the tomato purée and all the spices including the stock cube.
 Mix thoroughly for about 5 minutes.

-- Add the canned tomatoes and stir well.
+- Add the tomato blend and stir well.
 Once it is mixed well cover and leave to simmer for 20 mins on low heat.